-Data center security involves the practices and preparation that keep a data center secure from threats, attacks and unauthorized access.
-Aspects of data center security include physical security, requiring site planning to limit physical break-ins, and network security, with security engineers who can install firewalls and anti-malware programs to prevent breaches.
+Data center security encompasses the practices and preparation that keep a data center secure from threats, attacks, and unauthorized access.
+Aspects of data center security include physical security, requiring site planning to limit physical break-ins, and network security, where security engineers install firewalls and anti-malware programs to prevent breaches.
 More recently, social engineering security has become an important aspect of keeping the data center secure.
-This involves maintaining practices and awareness campaigns to ensure that authorized persons do not unwittingly disclose information that can be used to defeat existing security measures when interacting with unauthorized persons.
+This involves maintaining and educating users about good security practices through awareness campaigns that help to make sure authorized persons do not unwittingly disclose information that unauthorized persons can use to defeat existing security measures.

-The speed of technology advancement means that security threats continue to evolve rapidly.
-With more virtualized data center technologies, there is an increasing need for datacenter security at the infrastructure layer.
+The speed of technological advancement means that security threats continue to evolve rapidly.
+With more virtualized data center technologies, there is an increasing need for data center security at the infrastructure layer.
 Security integrated within software enables a more fine-grained security approach, along with greater agility and adaptation when dealing with security threats.

 A data center is a centralized cluster of computing and networking equipment that stores and processes business-critical information for an enterprise in one physical location.
 Businesses must use both physical and virtual security measures to protect their data center.
 Network security is yet another concern for securing a data center, since malware and other threats can reach a data center through the network.

 The most effective security solutions for data centers include both physical and virtual security tools.
 Because the equipment housed in a data center is both sensitive and bulky, there are special considerations for physical security.
 Water and electronics don’t mix, so traditional fire suppression systems don’t work in a data center.
 And since data centers are connected to outside networks via user access, IT administrators must make sure appropriate network and user security policies are in place at every point that has access to the data center.
 Virtual security measures include ways to confirm the identity of authorized users, such as multi-factor authentication, and software that keeps unauthorized users out, like a firewall.